Wise advice for getting your printed flyers out there

 Things to consider when designing.

 Loud doesn’t always work.
 Take some time to understand how your design should reflect the industry you are in or the service you provide.
-Bright yellows and greens might be great if you are a kid’s party service but will not go down well for a funeral parlour which would benefit with muted tones and very clear text.
-Don’t be to hesitant to be clever with colour though, one suggestion to consider would be muted tones and then one very strong solid colour to really make it pop for a possibly professional corporate look.
+Bright yellows and greens might be great if you are a kid’s party service but will not go down well for a funeral parlour which would benefit from muted tones and very clear text.
+Don’t be too hesitant to be clever with colour though, one suggestion to consider would be muted tones and then one very strong solid colour to make it pop for a professional corporate look.

-To colour or not to colour.
-Three or so colours on a flyer are great but there is a cost implication to consider depending on your budget and the quantity of flyers you require.
-Now that we have access to full colour digital printing you are able to get your hands on very professionally printed flyers on decent gloss art paper with the catch being that it starts to become quite expensive once the volumes go up.
-If you need to get quite a large volume of flyers printed on a very tight budget then consider a one colour litho printed flyer on a bond paper just don’t choose a colour that is to light and difficult to read.
-Speak to your printer about getting your flyers printed and see what are the best combinations of price, paper, colours and printing process that will suit you.
+To colour or not to colour?
+Three or so colours on a flyer are great but there is a cost implication to consider depending on your budget and the number of flyers you require.
+(Check with your printer as there may be little to no cost difference between full colour or 1 colour printing).
+Now that we have access to full-colour digital printing you can get your hands on very professionally printed flyers on decent gloss art paper with the catch being that it starts to become quite expensive once the volumes go up.
+If you need to get quite a large volume of flyers printed on a very tight budget then consider a one-colour litho printed flyer on a bond paper just don’t choose a colour that is too light and difficult to read.
+Speak to your printer about getting your flyers printed and see what the best combination of price, paper, colours and printing process will suit you.

 Putting the word on the street

 Congratulations, you have your pride and joy of your flyers printed and sitting on your desk but that’s not going to get business, the final step is to have them distributed.
-There are many companies in South Africa that will be able to help you get the message out there.
-Some of the well known ones to consider are;
+Many companies in South Africa will be able to help you get the message out there.
+Some of the well-known ones to consider are;

-As well as several other smaller distributers listed on Tuugo.
+As well as several other smaller distributors listed on Tuugo.

 Remember, running a business without advertising is like winking in the dark.
 You know what you are doing but nobody else does.
 Keep that in mind and then ask one of our strategists to get the ball rolling on your next flyer print run.